gettalong/hexapdf/README.md

 For detailed information have a look at the [HexaPDF website][website] where you will the API documentation, example code and more.

+It is recommend to use the HTML API documentation provided by the HexaPDF website as it is enhanced with example graphics and PDF files and tightly integrated into the rest of the website.

 [website]: http://hexapdf.gettalong.org